← Back to Works

 The Phenomenon

-Benford's Law appears in tax returns, stock prices, physical constants, population data—anywhere numbers span multiple orders of magnitude.
-Benford's Law states that the probability that the leading digit is dd follows P(d)=log10(1+1d),P(d) = \log_{10}\left(1 + \frac{1}{d}\right),giving 30.1% for 1 and just 4.6% for 9.
+Benford's Law shows up in tax returns, stock prices, physical constants, population data - anywhere numbers span orders of magnitude.
+The leading digit dd satisfies P(d)=log10(1+1d),P(d) = \log_{10}\left(1 + \frac{1}{d}\right), so 1 leads 30.1% of the time and 9 just 4.6%.

 Why It Happens

-Benford's Law appears so universally because of how leading digits relate to logarithms.
-Consider the sequence 2n2^n as one example of many.
-Any real number can be written as 10km10^k \cdot m where m[1,10)m \in [1, 10) is the mantissa—the part that determines the leading digit.
+Take 2n2^n.
+Any real number can be written as 10km10^k \cdot m where m[1,10)m \in [1, 10) is the mantissa - the part that determines the leading digit.
 Since 2=10log10(2),2 = 10^{\log_{10}(2)}, we have 2n=10nlog10(2).2^n = 10^{n \log_{10}(2)}.

 Write nlog10(2)=k+{nlog10(2)}n \log_{10}(2) = k + \{n \log_{10}(2)\} where k=nlog10(2)k = \lfloor n \log_{10}(2) \rfloor and {x}=xx\{x\} = x - \lfloor x \rfloor is the fractional part.
 Then 2n=10k10{nlog10(2)},2^n = 10^k \cdot 10^{\{n \log_{10}(2)\}},so m=10{nlog10(2)}m = 10^{\{n \log_{10}(2)\}}.
 The leading digit is dd iff m[d,d+1),m \in [d, d+1), i.e. {nlog10(2)}[log10(d),log10(d+1))\{n \log_{10}(2)\} \in [\log_{10}(d), \log_{10}(d+1)).

 This sequence of fractional parts is a Kronecker system: rotation on [0,1)[0,1) by the irrational angle log10(2)\log_{10}(2).
-Weyl's Equidistribution Theorem says such systems are uniformly distributed.
+Weyl's Equidistribution Theorem says such orbits are uniformly distributed.
 Since the orbit visits intervals in proportion to their length, P(leading digit=d)=log10(d+1)log10(d)=log10(1+1d),P(\text{leading digit} = d) = \log_{10}(d+1) - \log_{10}(d) = \log_{10}\left(1 + \frac{1}{d}\right),which is exactly Benford's Law.
-The same argument applies to any multiplicatively growing sequence, which is why Benford's Law appears in such diverse contexts.
+The same argument extends to any multiplicatively growing sequence.

 Scale Invariance